Bravark/Grants-Program/applications/Deserialize.md

 > [!IMPORTANT]
 > *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

-## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide the name and/or pull request of said grant on the first line of this section.

 ### Overview
 Deserialize is a multi-chain DeFi trading platform and SDK that unifies fragmented liquidity across DEXs using an AI-powered routing engine.